Ultraman Ginga S The Movie: Plot

 As things go beyond his expectations, Etelgar manipulates the citizens' fears and creates a gigantic copy of Dark Lugiel.
 Hikaru and Sho perform the Ultra Touch and bring forth an Ultra Warrior resulted from their alter-ego's combination: Ultraman Gingavictory.
 The new figure easily phases through Dark Lugiel's attack and destroy him via Gingavictory Breaker.
 Joined by the rest of the Heisei Ultra Warriors, the group marches towards the tower, but Etelgar creates multiple copies of their past enemies, leaving Cosmos and Gingavictory to reach the upper level.
-Etelgar and Arena attacks them with their full strength until Cosmos assumes Eclipse Mode, purifying Arena from Etelgar's influence.
-Through Hikaru's persuasion, Arena manages to regain her memories and finally brought by Cosmos from safety, as Gingavictory resumes battle.
+Etelgar and Alena attacks them with their full strength until Cosmos assumes Eclipse Mode, purifying Alena from Etelgar's influence.
+Through Hikaru's persuasion, Alena manages to regain her memories and finally brought by Cosmos from safety, as Gingavictory resumes battle.
 The other Ultra Warriors emerge victorious from their battles and Gingavictory chases Etelgar to space, now finally realises his true motives behind the captures of the Ultra Warriors, which is due to their bonds with humanity before finishing him for good with Ultra Fusion Shoot.
 The rest of the Ultra Warriors soon destroy the Space Time Castle with Crossover Formation.

-With the rest of the Heisei Ultras return, Musashi/Cosmos volunteers to deliver Arena to her home after entrusting the safety of the Earth to UPG, Hikaru and Sho.
+With the rest of the Heisei Ultras return, Musashi/Cosmos volunteers to deliver Alena to her home after entrusting the safety of the Earth to UPG, Hikaru and Sho.
 Sho is later recruited into the ranks of UPG and the rest of the crew salute to the viewers after the ending credits roll.